INSTRUCTIONS TO PARTICIPANTS FOR SUBMISSION OF CONFERENCE PROCEEDINGS

 * The authors are encouraged to use a recent version of EndNote (version 5 and above) or Reference Manager (version 10) when formatting their reference list, as this allows references to be automatically extracted.

 Appendices: In case there is a need to present lengthy, but essential methodological details, use appendixes, which can be a part of the article.
-An appendix must not exceed three pages (Times New Roman, 12 point fonts, 900 max. words per page).The information should be provided in a condensed form, ruling out the need of full sentences.
+An appendix must not exceed three pages (Times New Roman, 12 point fonts, 900 max. words per page).The information should be provided in a condensed form, ruling out the need for full sentences.
 A single appendix should be titled APPENDIX, while more than one can be titled APPENDIX A, APPENDIX B, and so on.

 Figures / Illustrations: